codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 }
 ```

 Pretty simple, right?
-After addin the API key, it's just a matter of configuring the baseURL to point to the cloud endpoint.
+After adding the API key, it's just a matter of configuring the baseURL to point to the cloud endpoint.

-## Connectiong to Claude Models Using API Key
+## Connecting to Claude Models Using API Key

 I wanted to test the capabilities of the OpenCode compared to Claude Code.
-The fairst way to do that is to connect OpenCode to the same models used by Claude Code.
+The fairest way to do that is to connect OpenCode to the same models used by Claude Code.
 It turns out that it's possible, and even easier than configuring Ollama.

 Using the same command: